must479/notipikasi/README.md

 2. Added a new route to the dapp `src/pages/App.tsx` as `/notifications`

-3. Added Navbar Link to the notifications page
+3. Added Navbar item link to the notifications page

 #### Getting Persisted notifications: